xie-huan/MuMuFL/readme.md

 After configuring the buggy DL program successfully,  run the tool to be able to get different Mutants.

-### Step 2: Bug Localization
+### Step 2: Fault Localization

-After DL mutant generation, MuDLBL will run the DL mutants to evaluate DL mutation behavioral differences as the suspiciousness of a statement being faulty.
+After DL mutant generation, MuDLFL will run the DL mutants to evaluate DL mutation behavioral differences as the suspiciousness of a statement being faulty.

 ## How to use?